kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

     )
 ```

-2. Adding a method Sync to all the resource managers and will be invoked once there is dynamic resource change.
+2. Adding a method Sync to all the resource managers and will be invoked once there is resource hotplug.

 ```go
         // SyncMachineInfo will sync the Manager with the latest machine info